How to Write Effective Community of Interest Testimony

 - The commission has specifically called these hearings on communities of interest.
 That is what they are most interested in hearing about.

 Try to write no more than 300 words.
-Time will be limited and it is important to be to the point.
+You will be limited to three minutes and it is important to be to the point.
 Once you have a draft, send it to our Statewide Director Jay Wilson at email@example.com and he will help you finish it up.
 If you need more help writing your draft, review the below example of community of interest testimony: